This web page contains brief explanations of various offensive topics within the game of basketball.

 Delay offense: Offensive strategy that emphasizes executing actions that could be utilized to run down the game clock and/or shot clock prior to attempting a field goal such as a jump shot near the perimeter or layup at the basket.

-Fast break: Offensive action that occurs when a team gains possession of the basketball and then attempts to quickly score points, primarily before the opposing team is able to fully prepare their respective defensive strategies.
+Early offense: Action that occurs when a team in possession of the basketball attempts to score quickly before the opposing team is fully set and prepared to limit or prevent scoring opportunities.

 Flex offense: Basketball offensive strategy that creates scoring opportunities near the basket or from the perimeter by way of two types of basketball screens known as the flex screen and the down screen.